Jacoblab1/Jacoblab1/README.md

 #### I'm Jacob, a Software Developer from Ottawa, Canada.

-🔭 Right now I'm building [SkinSort](https://skinsort.com), a platform designed to make skincare easy.
+🔭 Right now I'm building [SkinSort](https://skinsort.com), a platform designed to make skincare easier.
   - SkinSort is built with **Ruby on Rails**, and currently recieves over _50,000_ organic users per month.
   - On the database side, SkinSort uses PostgreSQL.
 Worker jobs that use Sidekiq & Redis help offload asynchronous tasks.
   - It's UI is all TailwindCSS, with a bit of Alpine.js sprinkled in to make things interactive.